immersive-web/webxr-ar-module/input-explainer.md

 }
 ```

-The above sample is optimized for dragging items in the scene around using input sources that have a gripMatrix.
+The above sample is optimized for dragging items in the scene around using input sources that have a `gripTransform`.
 It would also be possible to add further script logic to use the target ray properties to position items in the world - this is left as an exercise for the reader.

 ### Screen Input